Thomas L. Connelly: Career

 In 1967, Connelly published Army of the Heartland: The Army of Tennessee, 1861-1862, through Louisiana State University Press.
 Connelly taught at Presbyterian College and Mississippi State University before landing at the University of South Carolina, Columbia in 1969.
 While teaching in Columbia, he published several books, including The Marble Man, Autumn of Glory, which was the second in his two-volume history of the Army of Tennessee, and a book on activist and preacher Will Campbell.
 Emory Thomas has called his books on the Army of Tennessee “definitive” and his book on Campbell “one of the best books on the American South ever written.”

 In 1986, Connelly was named the Caroline McKissick Dial Professor of History.
 In addition to his teaching duties, he wrote weekly columns for a Columbia newspaper.
 Despite being “painfully shy,” Connelly formed lasting and deep friendships.
 He was close to fellow Lee scholar Emory Thomas, who remembered him as a “wild, wild man.”
 He also was friends with country musicians Tom T. Hall and Bob McDill and wrote country songs himself.

 Death and legacy

 Connelly died on January 18, 1991, in Columbia, South Carolina, of cancer.
-His obituary appeared the next day, January 19, in a Greensboro newspaper.
+His obituary appeared the next day, January 19.
 The 19th was, ironically, the anniversary of Robert E. Lee’s birth.
 Friend and historian Emory M. Thomas eulogized Connelly as “brilliant,” a man who “loved the South,” and was someone who “came closer to the truth about Lee than anyone else ever has.”
 The director of Louisiana State University Press called him a “brilliantly iconoclastic scholar whose work has had, and, will continue to have, a major influence on the study of the history of the South.”

-In 1995, Barbara Bellows published God and General Longstreet: The Lost Cause and the Southern Mind, which she had cowritten with Connelly.
-At the time of his death, Connelly was married to his wife, Lee.
-He left a son, Professor Patrick Connelly, and a daughter Heather.
+He is survived by his son Patrick and his daughters Heather and Alison.